jianann92/data_science_projects/Glassdoor_Interview_Sentiment_Analysis/README.md

 # ![](./images/corr_negwords.png)
 # ![](./images/corr_poswords.png)

-Results are as follows:
-  - 1 unit change in Overall Qual leads to approximately 10820.978792853928 change in SalePrice
-  - 1 unit change in Exter Qual leads to approximately 4685.020657317706 change in SalePrice
-  - 1 unit change in Kitchen Qual leads to approximately 6698.188331313283 change in SalePrice
-  - 1 unit change in Total Bsmt SF leads to approximately 28.325894480552776 change in SalePrice
-  - 1 unit change in Gr Liv Area leads to approximately 49.308528164149735 change in SalePrice
-  - 1 unit change in Garage Area leads to approximately 12.805701398084716 change in SalePrice

 ## Negative Shopee Interview Reviews
 - The entire interview process was very disrespectful.
 They don't ask for your free time and simply give you a time.
 During the interview, they can be up to 30 minutes late!
 They don't seem to have much good things to say about the company too.
 A senior manager said work environment is very stressful.